 Instruction about normal processes of communication.
 Instruction targeting the practices and methods of service delivery that are specific to SLP associates.
 Instruction regarding the treatment of communication disorders.
 Instruction targeting the following workplace behavior and skills:

 - Working with clients or patients in a supportive manner,

 - Maintaining confidentially

 - Following established health and safety precautions.

 3. A minimum of one hundred (100) clock hours of supervised field experience.

 SLP Assistants are also required to obtain the following amount of clinical experience:

 Of the 100 hours, seventy-five (75) hours must be obtained with direct face-to-face patient/client contact in the following categories:

-is familiar with the new requirements regarding supervision of different types of support personnel listed above.
+It is imperative that the licensed speech-language pathologist, who will be supervising the aide, is familiar with the new requirements regarding supervision of different types of support personnel listed above.